BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 # Abstract

-This proposal recommends redefining the commonly recognized "bitcoin" unit from the current notation of 1 BTC = 100,000,000 base units (sometimes informally known as "satoshis") to instead define 1 bitcoin as the base unit itself.
-Under this proposal, the term "bitcoin" directly references the smallest indivisible unit used on the network, removing the need for decimals.
-This shift aims to streamline unit representation, making it simpler for users to comprehend, display, and transact with Bitcoin.
+This BIP proposes redefining the commonly recognized "bitcoin" unit so that what is currently known as the smallest indivisible unit becomes the primary reference unit.
+Under this proposal, 1 bitcoin is defined as one of these smallest units, removing the need for decimal places.
+By making the integral unit the standard measure, this BIP aims to simplify user comprehension, reduce confusion, and align on-chain values directly with their displayed representation.

 # Motivation

-From its inception, Bitcoin’s smallest indivisible unit has been tracked by the protocol as a whole number.
-However, conventional usage established that 1 BTC = 100 million of these smallest units.
-Over time, this convention has led to confusion for users who must navigate a value system requiring eight decimal places.
-As Bitcoin continues to gain adoption, the disconnect between the network’s integer representation and the user-facing decimal formatting persists as a barrier to intuitive understanding.

-By no longer using a larger unit and instead presenting the base unit as the standard "bitcoin," users can reason about values in whole numbers without arbitrary decimal points.
-This promotes clarity and aligns with the natural integer-based structure of the Bitcoin protocol.
+The current convention defines 1 BTC as 100,000,000 of these smallest units.
+This representation requires users to grapple with eight decimal places, often causing confusion and the mistaken belief that bitcoins are inherently divisible "decimal" tokens.
+In reality, the Bitcoin protocol tracks only whole integer counts of the smallest indivisible unit.
+The decimal display layer is a human-imposed convenience that can mislead new users into thinking the asset behaves like a traditional fiat currency with floating decimal precision.
+By embracing the integer representation, we correct this misconception and present Bitcoin’s nature more faithfully: a system that counts discrete units without native decimal division.

+As Bitcoin grows in adoption, ensuring that users understand its integral nature is vital.
+Presenting values as large integers directly conveys how the protocol operates, reducing the cognitive load and minimizing misunderstandings about divisibility.
+This approach ultimately improves user experience, education, and long-term adaptability.

 # Specification

-1. **Redefinition of Unit:**
+1. **Redefinition of the Unit:**
-   - At the protocol level, the fundamental smallest unit remains the same integer-based measure.
+   - At the protocol level, the smallest indivisible unit remains unchanged.
-   - Historically, what many called "one bitcoin" was 100,000,000 of these units.
-Going forward, 1 bitcoin **is** that smallest unit.
+   - Historically, 1 BTC = 100,000,000 base units.
+With this proposal, 1 bitcoin **is** that smallest unit.
-   - What was previously considered "1 BTC" (old definition) is now simply 100 million bitcoins.
+   - The entity previously referred to as "1 BTC" under the old convention now corresponds to 100 million bitcoins.

-2. **Term Usage:**
+2. **Terminology:**
-   - The informal terms "satoshi" or "sat" are to be phased out in favor of using "bitcoin" exclusively for the base unit.
+   - The informal terms "satoshi" or "sat" are deprecated.
-   - Documentation and user interfaces should avoid references to these legacy informal terms, except as historical context (e.g., "previously sometimes informally referred to as 'satoshis'").
+   - All communications, interfaces, and documentation SHOULD refer to the base integer unit simply as "bitcoin."

 3. **Display and Formatting:**
-   - User interfaces (wallets, block explorers, payment systems) SHOULD present all values as whole integers without decimal points.
+   - Applications SHOULD present all values as whole integers, without decimal points.
-   - For example, what was once displayed as `0.00010000 BTC` under the old convention will now be displayed simply as `10000 BTC` or `₿10000` under the new definition.
+   - Example:
+     - Old display: `0.00010000 BTC`
+     - New display: `10000 BTC` or `₿10000`

-4. **Rounding and Conversion:**
+4. **Conversion:**
-   - No consensus-level changes occur.
-The ledger remains the same.
+   - The underlying ledger and consensus rules remain unchanged.
-   - Clients adopting this standard MUST interpret previously displayed BTC amounts by multiplying them by 100,000,000.
-The resulting integer count directly corresponds to the on-chain integer units that have always been in place.
+   - Implementations adopting this standard MUST multiply previously displayed BTC amounts by 100,000,000 to determine the new integer representation.

 # Rationale

-1. **Simplicity and User-Friendliness:**
+1. **Usability:**
-   Decimal-based value representation has long been a source of confusion.
-Eliminating decimals enables users to read and reason about Bitcoin amounts in straightforward whole numbers.

-2. **Alignment with the Protocol:**
-   The Bitcoin protocol internally accounts for values as integers.
-Representing the user-facing denomination as that same integer unit closes the gap between protocol and perception.

-3. **Clarity for Onboarding:**
-   Newcomers often struggle to understand the concept of fractional bitcoins and multi-decimal display.
-Presenting all values as whole integers simplifies education and understanding.
+   Removing decimals simplifies mental arithmetic.
+Users handle values as integers, reducing cognitive load and potential for error.

+2. **Protocol Alignment:**
+   The Bitcoin protocol inherently tracks value as integral units.
+Representing values directly as these integers eliminates the artificial complexity of decimal formatting and corrects misconceptions that Bitcoin itself is "divisible" like a decimal currency.
+Instead, Bitcoin is accounted for in discrete units, similar to counting individual items.

+3. **Educational Clarity:**
+   New users often misunderstand Bitcoin’s nature due to the decimal-centric display.
+The new standard aligns user perception with the fundamental design of Bitcoin, making it clearer that the system counts indivisible units and that the decimal point was a human-imposed abstraction.

-4. **Long-Term Relevance:**
+4. **Future-Proofing:**
-   As usage grows, discussing Bitcoin in fractional terms may become increasingly cumbersome.
-By using the smallest unit as "bitcoin," we future-proof the interface against the protocol’s built-in precision.
+   As Bitcoin evolves, normalizing the smallest unit as the standard form ensures consistent interpretation and communication.

 # Backward Compatibility

-This proposal is a semantic and representational change.
-It does not alter the underlying protocol or consensus rules:
+No consensus-level rules are changed, and existing on-chain data remains intact.
+Differences arise only in how amounts are displayed:

-- **For Software Developers:**
+- **For Developers:**
-  Developers must update interfaces and APIs to remove decimal handling.
-The APIs may now return values directly as integers.
-References to "satoshis" should be removed except as historical context.
+  Update GUIs, APIs, and documentation to display values as integers.
+Remove references to fractional BTC.

 - **For Users:**
-  Although this shift in terminology may initially cause confusion, it ultimately simplifies the user experience.
-Over time, updated wallet interfaces and educational materials will clarify the new standard.
+  Users retain the exact same holdings and transaction values in real terms.
+Only the way values are presented changes.

 # Security Considerations

-No changes to consensus or underlying protocol logic means no direct security implications.
-The primary risk is temporary user confusion during the transition.
-Clear communication, educational efforts, and allowing optional legacy formatting for a short period can mitigate these risks.
+**Potential for Confusion:**
+Some users, initially expecting decimals, might misinterpret integer values as drastically larger amounts.
+However, the magnitude of difference between old and new displays makes genuine confusion resulting in significant losses unlikely.
+For example, misunderstanding `10000 BTC` under the new system as equal to `10000 BTC` under the legacy fractional system is implausible, given the well-known, historically high value of a single "legacy BTC."

+**Mitigation Strategies:**
+1. **Gradual Transition:**
+   Provide dual displays, tooltips, and toggles in wallets and services to help users adjust.

+2. **Education and Communication:**
+   Industry players (exchanges, wallets, media) should explain that the new format reflects the true nature of Bitcoin’s integral accounting.
+Make it clear that no real value is gained or lost, only the presentation method changes.

+3. **Consistent Messaging:**
+   Coordinated adoption and explanation by major platforms ensure users quickly understand the change.

+4. **In-App Warnings:**
+   Applications can prompt users for confirmation if entered amounts deviate significantly from historical norms.

+The integer-based display reduces long-term confusion, as users become accustomed to the true nature of Bitcoin’s accounting.
+Over time, this clarity enhances security by reducing the risk of user errors due to misunderstanding.

-# Reference Implementations
+# Reference Implementation

 - **Wallets:**
-  Wallet frontends should display account balances and transaction amounts as whole integer units.
-Where legacy formatting was once used, a reference or tooltip can clarify historical conversions during the transition period.
+  Display all amounts as integers.
+Optionally maintain legacy-to-new comparison views or explanatory tooltips during transition.

 - **Block Explorers:**
-  Explorers can show all amounts as integers.
-Historical data could be annotated to explain the previous usage of decimal formatting and the informal "satoshi" term.
+  Show amounts as integers and annotate historical data to explain old fractional formats.

 - **Developer Tools:**
-  Libraries previously responsible for converting between BTC and base units can remove those conversion steps.
-Documentation should note that what was once a "satoshi" is now simply a "bitcoin."
+  Remove conversion logic; document the single-integer representation as canonical.

 # Test Vectors

-- **Legacy to New Representation:**
-  - Old: `1.00000000 BTC` → New: `100000000 BTC` or `₿100000000`
+- Old: `1.00000000 BTC` → New: `100000000 BTC` (or `₿100000000`)
-  - Old: `0.00010000 BTC` → New: `10000 BTC` or `₿10000`
+- Old: `0.00010000 BTC` → New: `10000 BTC` (or `₿10000`)
-  - Old: `0.00500000 BTC` → New: `500000 BTC` or `₿500000`
+- Old: `0.00500000 BTC` → New: `500000 BTC` (or `₿500000`)

-- **No Decimals:**
-  Confirm that no fractional values appear.
-Every amount corresponds to a whole number of bitcoins.
+All previously fractional representations now map directly to whole-number multiples of the smallest unit.

 # Implementation Timeline

 - **Phase 1 (3-6 months):**
-  - Introduce the concept through community discussions, educational materials, and software updates with an optional toggle.
+  Introduce the concept with optional dual displays and detailed educational materials.

 - **Phase 2 (6-12 months):**
-  - Prominent wallets, exchanges, and services adopt the integer standard by default.
+  Prominent services adopt the integer-only display by default.
-  - Deprecate references to "satoshis," limiting them to historical footnotes.

 - **Phase 3 (12+ months):**
-  - The community fully embraces and normalizes the base unit as "bitcoin."
-  - Educational materials, documentation, and user interfaces no longer reference decimals or informal terms.
+  The integer representation becomes the norm.
+Documentation and user guides no longer reference the old decimal-based format.

 # Conclusion

-By redefining the "bitcoin" unit to the base denomination and discontinuing the use of informal terms, this proposal simplifies Bitcoin’s unit representation.
-Eliminating decimals and legacy informal terms provides a more intuitive, user-friendly, and protocol-aligned approach to value measurement.
-Over time, this will foster clearer communication, enhance educational efforts, and offer a cleaner mental model for all participants in the Bitcoin ecosystem.
+By redefining the "bitcoin" unit as the smallest indivisible unit and abandoning the decimal-based convention, this BIP improves clarity, reduces user confusion, and ensures that the displayed format faithfully represents the protocol’s actual integer-based accounting.
+While transitional adjustments are necessary, the long-term benefit is a more accurate understanding of Bitcoin’s fundamental nature, ultimately making the system easier to use and less error-prone.